decentraland/cli/README.md

 `dcl` command should now be available.

 For CLI tool development, run `npm run watch` in your terminal (you''ll first need to run the build process at least once) and `npm link` in order to use it anywhere.
 The CLI will use the mainnet address for the LANDProxy contract by default.
 If you want to change it, you can define the `LAND_REGISTRY_CONTRACT_ADDRESS` environment variable.
 You can also use `DCL_ENV=dev` to point to the Ropsten contract.
 Contract addresses are available [here](https://contracts.decentraland.org/addresses.json).

+## Copyright info
+This repository is protected with a standard Apache 2 licence.
+See the terms and conditions in the [LICENCE](https://github.com/decentraland/cli/blob/master/LICENSE) file.